zagramy/Minecraft-schem-to-Timberborn/README.md

 ### `..._log.json`

 A log file containing generated map data for inspection.
 It can be safely deleted.
-This file was created if `"logFileCreate": true,` in config.json file.
+This file is created when logFileCreate is set to true in the config.json file.

 ---